 Pickering Electronics are worldwide manufacturers and distributors of instrumentation grade Reed Relays for ATE, Low thermal EMF, RF switching and other specialist applications.
 The relays available in Surface Mount, Single-in-Line (SIL), Dual-in-Line (DIL) and many other popular package styles.

-To find out more about the new 119 Series High Voltage Micro-SIL Reed Relay visit Pickering on booth no. 6367 in the North Hall at Semicon West 2015, or alternatively go to pickeringrelay.com.
+To find out more about the new 119 Series High Voltage Micro-SIL Reed Relay visit Pickering at booth no. 6367 in the North Hall at Semicon West 2015, or alternatively go to pickeringrelay.com.

 The original article can be seen here.